-The Fund and the Adviser have entered into an investment advisory agreement (the "Investment Advisory Agreement") that has an initial term expiring two years after its effective date.
-Thereafter, the Investment Advisory Agreement will continue in effect from year to year if its continuation is approved annually by the Board of Trustees, including a majority of the independent Trustees.
+The Fund and the Adviser have entered into an investment advisory agreement (the "Investment Advisory Agreement") that continues in effect from year to year if its continuation is approved annually by the Board of Trustees, including a majority of the independent Trustees.
 The Board, or the Fund's shareholders, may terminate the Investment Advisory Agreement on 60 days' prior written notice to the Adviser.